rocicorp/reflect-draw/README.md

 ## Recipes

+### How to persist logs from the worker

+The `BaseServer` class accepts a `logger` argument.
+You can implement this yourself to send the logs wherever you want.
+We also provide a `DatadogLogger` in the package if you have an account there.
+[See worker/index.ts for an example](https://github.com/rocicorp/replidraw-do/blob/main/worker/index.ts#L17).

 ### How to list the rooms for your Reps server

 Cloudflare doesn't have a UI for this, but there's an API.